Convergence (puctually and uniformly)

 Extended Theory

-Specifically, for the definition of Fourier coefficients is necessary only makes sense that the function be in the space
+Actually, for definition of Fourier coefficients it is just necessary that the function be in the space L1(T)

-It is possible to show that E is Banach space (normed and complete).
+It is possible to show that E is actually a Banach space (normed and complete).

 We can define the normed space